box/box-windows-sdk-v2/docs/README.md

 # Documentation

 Under this directory you can find documentation and samples for available SDK functionalities.
-You can read more about supported resources on [Box Docs](https://developer.box.com/reference/).
+You can read more about supported resources on [API reference](https://developer.box.com/reference/).

 - [Authentication](authentication.md)
 - [Collaboration Whitelist](collaboration-whitelist.md)